killbill/killbill-litle-plugin/README.md

 Go to http://$HOST:8080/plugins/killbill-litle?kb_account_id=13d26090-b8d7-11e2-9e96-0800200c9a66 and enter your credit card information.

-Then, save the token in Kill Bill:
+Then, save the token in Kill Bill (only `paypageRegistrationId` is required in the properties):

 ```
 curl -v \